Ratio Analysis Tutorials

 Net Interest Margin (NIM) Formula

 NIM is the ratio every investor should use.
-This ratio talks about the NIM, meaning how much interest an investor receives over how much she pays out.
+Net Interest Margin Ratio talks about the NIM, meaning how much interest an investor receives over how much she pays out.

 Here’s the net interest margin formula.